jclouds/legacy-jclouds-cli/README.md

 * *Categories*: node, group, image, location, hardware.
 * *Actions*: list, create, destroy, runscript.
-* *Options*: --provider, --identity, --credential --endpoint etc.
+* *Options*: --provider(use this for apis too), --identity, --credential --endpoint etc.

 Some examples:
 To create 10 nodes on EC2 under group: myGroupName using Ubuntu 10.04